Can weight loss help prevent a bulging disc?

 - Wearing proper shoes and other protective gear when exercising or participating in sports

-While some lifestyle changes might help you avoid bulging disc causes, it is normal for your spinal column to degenerate after decades of supporting you as you sit, stand, walk, run, twist, lift and so on.
+While some lifestyle changes may help you avoid bulging disc causes, it is normal for your spinal column to degenerate after decades of supporting you as you sit, stand, walk, run, twist, lift and perform your daily activities.

-If you have been diagnosed with a bulging disc, herniated disc, spinal arthritis, or other chronic spinal condition, please contact Laser Spine Institute for information about our minimally invasive procedures that can help address your pain and give you your life back.
+If you have been diagnosed with a bulging disc, herniated disc, spinal arthritis or other chronic spinal condition, please contact Laser Spine Institute for information about our minimally invasive spine surgery to treat these conditions.